PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 Research how to do advanced problems.

 You should get my attention _at any time_ if you have a question.
+If you bang your head against the wall for 30 minutes and can't solve something, stop.
+Find me.
 Don't wait.

 Your fellow students are an amazing resource.